Dr. Michael J. Berson

 - SSE 7945: Applied Research in Social Science Education

-Dr. Michael J. Berson is a Professor of Social Science Education at the University of South Florida and a Senior Fellow in The Florida Joint Center for Citizenship.
+Dr. Michael J. Berson is a Professor in the Department of Curriculum, Instruction, and Learning at the University of South Florida and a Senior Fellow in The Florida Joint Center for Citizenship.
 He coordinates the USF College of Education Ph.D.
-Program in Curriculum and Instruction with a concentration in Social Science Education.
+Program in Curriculum and Instruction with a concentration in Social Science Education and serves as the course lead for Elementary Social Studies Education.
+He also holds affiliate faculty status in USF's Learning Design and Technology Program.

 Dr. Berson has received the USF Outstanding Undergraduate Teaching Award, was twice chosen as the USF nominee for the United States Professor of the Year Program sponsored by CASE and The Carnegie Foundation for the Advancement of Teaching, was honored with the USF Institute on Black Life Advisory Committee Outstanding Faculty Service Award, was recognized for his service learning work by the University of South Florida Office of Community Engagement and Partnerships, and has received international recognition for integrating emerging technologies into instruction and modeling innovative pedagogy.
-He also was honored with the National Council for the Social Studies President's Award for outstanding contribution to the field and was selected for the Florida Council for the Social Studies International Relations Award for his research in global child advocacy.
+He was honored with the National Council for the Social Studies President's Award for outstanding contribution to the field and was selected for the Florida Council for the Social Studies Agnes Crabtree International Relations Award for his research in global child advocacy.
+He also received the Irving Morrissett Award for Outstanding Contribution to Social Science Education from the Social Science Education Consortium.
+As co-chair of the USF College of Education’s Digital Ecosystem Committee, Dr. Berson has co-facilitated cybersecurity education initiatives that were recognized by the American Association of Colleges for Teacher Education (AACTE)’s Best Practice Award for Innovative Use of Technology.

 Dr. Berson has extensively published books, chapters, and journal articles and presented his research worldwide.
 He was named the Association of Educational Publishers Distinguished Achievement Award Winner in the Learned Article category.
-He has been the principal investigator, co-principal investigator, or primary partner on grants from the United States Department of Education, Florida Department of Education, the Spencer Foundation, and the Library of Congress.
+He has been the principal investigator or co-principal investigator, on grants from the National Science Foundation, the United States Department of Education, Florida Department of Education, the Spencer Foundation, and the Library of Congress.

 - Kindergarteners as Apprentice Citizens